virgiliodelacruzjardon-mongodb/demoshardingmanual/README.md

 # MongoDB Demo sharding Manual

-Intended to be executed in Instruqt MDB Fundamentals VM or Linux Ubuntu 24.04.2 LTS
+Intended to be executed in Instruqt MDB Fundamentals VM or Linux Debian 12.13

 The name of the database is testingsharding and the name of the collections are peoplemanual and peopleautomatic